Why this website about the Bible and God?

-God accomplished His Primary Purpose on Earth by sending His Son Jesus Christ there as a man, and especially through His death and resurrection.
+God accomplished His Primary Purpose on Earth by sending His Son Jesus Christ there as a man.
+God fully expressed His own glorious nature through Him, especially by His death and resurrection.

 God will ultimately accomplish His Primary Purpose eternally in Heaven, where His own glorious nature is totally expressed and His chosen people will fully know Him, love Him and be like Him.

-Some key verses are listed below that emphasise the purposeful expressing of aspects of God’s own glorious nature, by making Him known worldwide TO and THROUGH people, and supremely THROUGH His Son Jesus Christ.3
+Some key verses are listed below that emphasise the purposeful expressing of God’s own glorious nature.
+He was making Himself known worldwide TO and THROUGH people, and fully THROUGH His Son Jesus Christ.4

 Exodus 9:14,15-16, 33:13,19, Deuteronomy 7:9, Joshua 4:24, Psalm 145:10-12, Isaiah 43:10,11-12,13, Jeremiah 23:20, 31:34, Ezekiel 28:22, 38:23, Daniel 4:17